|Public Member at Large||Richard Keillor|

 I have a long standing interest in land use and land and water management issues, as it relates to agriculture, industry, recreation and ecosystem needs.

-I am currently in my fourth term on the M.D. #133 Council.
+I am currently in my fifth term on the M.D. #133 Council.
 I live on the original family farm that was established in 1916.
 For many years my husband Ace and I owned Berwyn Insurance in Berwyn, Alberta.
 In 2000 we moved back to the farm.
 In 2001 we sold Berwyn Insurance and I went back to college and took the Horsemanship program at Fairview College.

 Today I raise Arabians and Quarter Horses and I am also an Equine Certified Western Riding Instructor.
 I instruct horsemanship, judge camps, and host clinics, and put on horsemanship camps.